 Norman Alternative Fuel Program

-On January 9, 2012, The City of Norman opened a CNG Fueling Facility with public access.
+On January 9, 2012, The City of Norman opened their CNG Fueling Facility with public access.
 The station provides CNG for citizens and city vehicles.
 The facility was built with the aid of stimulus funds.
 In 2016, extra storage was added to the station and a smart control panel was added to take advantage of off-peak compressor use so our CNG compressors do not run as much during peak hours.
 Staff anticipates annual savings of electricity costs of demand charges by OG&E from 11 cents to 5 cents per KWh, translating into savings of $4,000 over the 5 month period each year.

 Taxi Cab Inspection Program